June 12 Update:

 - On March 20, the Government of Cuba announced the closure of its borders to non-Cuban citizens.

 - On April 2, the Cuban government suspended the arrival and departure of all international flights.
+The suspension has been extended until August 1, 2020.

 - Cuba does not recognize the U.S. nationality of Cuban-born U.S. citizens.
 The Cuban government requires Cuban dual nationals to enter and depart Cuba using Cuban passports.
 Cuban-born U.S. citizens will be treated as Cuban citizens and may be subject to restrictions and obligations.
 It is important for each traveler to contact the local immigration office as early as possible to avoid delays at the airport.
 Contact information for local immigration offices can be found here: https://www.minint.gob.cu/tramites/4#table-link